Some say…it’s the single greatest musical instrument ever invented.

 With a bow that can be periodically adjusted by the player, to push the neck back into alignment as necessary.

-With the older versions (known as single action truss rods), the neck can only be readjust in a backward direction, opposite the force of the strings.
+On older versions (known as single-action truss rods), the neck can only be readjust in a backward direction, opposite the force of the strings.

 With newer versions (known as double action, double expansion, or bi-flex rods) you can adjust the neck either forward or backward as needed.